moostmartijn/homeassistant/README.md

 ### Last one at the door
 This image shows the last snapshot that is taken from my front door camera, which gets triggered when someone pushes the doorbell button.

-I made my dumb wired doorbell 'smart' through [this awesome guide](https://frenck.dev/diy-smart-doorbell-for-just-2-dollar/) of [Frenck](https://frenck.dev/).

 If there's no snapshot to show after a re-start of Home Assistant, it will show this doorbell image.

 ### Shopping list
 I love the Shopping list of Home Assistant.
 I keep this shopping list up to date with items I need from the local store.
 Whenever I enter the zone of my local supermarket, Home Assistant sends me the shopping list to my iPhone.

-I created a custom sensor with `shopping_list.py`, a Python script I found on the Home Assistant [comminity forum](https://community.home-assistant.io/)
+I created a custom sensor with [`shopping_list.py`](https://github.com/moostmartijn/homeassistant/blob/master/shopping_list.py), a Python script I found on the Home Assistant [community forum](https://community.home-assistant.io/)

 I also created an iOS actionable notification with a button to complete all the items on my shopping list